SEVERITY

 Impact

-Payment processing restored in 18 minutes, $900K saved
+Payment processing restored in 18 minutes, $900K in transactions protected

 Resolution